cujojs/wire/docs/extending.md

 ## Plugin API

 When wire invokes any of your plugin instance methods, it provides several parameters.
-All method receive a `resolver` and a `wire` instance.
+All methods receive a `resolver` and a `wire` instance.
 Certain plugin methods also receive additional parameters.
 All the parameters are documented below.

 ### `resolver`